jhuopensource/meandemo/README.md

-# One Mean CRUD on Docker Demo App
+# One MEAN (Mongo, Express, Angularm Node.js) CRUD on Docker Demo App
 The project contained in this repository provide a basic working CRUD application built on Docker to get you cvoding sooner.

 In order to share a baseline understanding of containerization technologies built on Docker along with the practical knowledge necessary to begin building, shipping and deploying MEAN (Mongo / Express / Angular / Node.js) applications in containers, this project has been developed and made available through our public repo.